-My name is Maya McLaughlin, Canine Behaviourist & Trainer and I work on a one-to-one basis with all breeds of dog, most often in the dog's own home space, to help manage and ultimately replace all kinds of unwanted behavioural issues.
+My name is Maya Rae McCallum, Canine Behaviourist & Trainer and I work on a 1:2:1 basis with all breeds of dog in the dog's home environment to help manage and ultimately replace all kinds of unwanted canine behaviour.

-In terms of dog behaviour one size does not fit all so each dog should be assessed individually for an accurate assessment to take place.
+In terms of dog behaviour one size does not fit all so each dog must be assessed individually for an workable solution to be found.

 Some of these names have been changed to protect the guilty!

 Hector: Dogue de Bordeaux with PTSD who pinned his owner up against a wall

 Mila: French Bulldog puppy who required rules, boundaries and how to learn to behave

 Glasto: Gentle Collie cross who learned to bite as a way of defending herself

 Romeo: Dapper white Chihuahua who came for special training so he could act as ringbearer at his Mum's wedding

 So as you can see my work ranges from the last-chance-saloon dogs to the cute and quirky although in general my canine clients fall somewhere in between these extremes and the most common cases of behavioural issues I am asked to address are (but are not limited to):

 Dog behavioural management is a progressive science, the purpose of which is not to instil blind obedience but to understand, manage and ultimately assist a dog to replace unwanted behaviours with more positive traits